Articles in English

 Articles are an important part of the English language and are used to identify nouns.
 The articles "a," "an," and "the" are known as definite and indefinite articles.

-A definite article refers to a specific noun while an indefinite article is used to refer to a nonspecific noun.
-So the definite article "the" is used when the speaker is talking about a specific noun that is already known or is easily identifiable.
+A definite article refers to a specific noun, while an indefinite article is used to refer to a nonspecific noun.
+So, the definite article "the" is used when the speaker talks about a specific noun that is already known or easily identifiable.
 The indefinite article "a/an" is only used with singular nouns.

 No article is used when referring to a noun that is too general or too specific.